 This section focuses on water and sanitation, energy and housing, ownership of selected durables, distance to facilities/services, and use of financial services.
 The Vision 2020, Rwanda's vision of its future development, identified the utilities and amenities discussed in this section as all being crucial requirements for Rwanda's social and economic development.

 4.1 Water and sanitation

-The EICV3 results show that 67.6% of Ngoma district households use an improved drinking water source.
-Improved drinking water sources include protected springs, public standpipes, water piped into dwellings/yards, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).
+Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).